unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 **Flexibility and customization.** I came to the conclusion that it's not about the PaaS platform.
 All your actions are limited to that software layer, on which your apps are working.
 No doubt, this approach can be flexible enough to maintain really huge apps, but along with that, I always want to manage everything personally, which is not possible because of the way how you get the resources.

 **Fun.** That's right, it can be fun enough.
 You won't get it with PaaS.
-By using a VPS you're starting with a clean slate, and you have to do a lot of different things, believe me, it's much more interesting than doing everything in one minute (of course, this may not be applicable for commercial projects).
+By using a VPS you're starting with a clean slate, and you have to do a lot of different things.
+Believe me, it's much more interesting than doing everything in one minute (of course, this may not be applicable for commercial projects).

 **Pricing.** I don't like the pricing for PaaS platforms, it is unreasonably high when we talk about some serious load (personal apps can also be heavy, yeah).
 And this is doubly pointless when you take into account the fact that you can get a VPS in <a href="http://aws.amazon.com" target="_blank">Amazon AWS</a> for free.
 Yep, it's only for one year, but still.